The leading Speaker Bureau for keynote & motivational speakers in business, politics, economy & management

 Professor Peter Sommer speaker

-Professor Peter Sommer
+Peter Sommer

-Peter Sommer is a Visiting Professor in the Information Systems Integrity Group in the Department of Management at the London School of Economics and also a Visiting Reader, Faculty of Mathematics, Computing and Technology, Open University.
+Professor Peter Sommer is a Visiting Professor in the Information Systems Integrity Group in the Department of Management at the London School of Economics and also a Visiting Reader, Faculty of Mathematics, Computing and Technology, Open University.
 He has acted as an expert in many important criminal and civil court proceedings where digital evidence has been an issue.
-He has been a Visiting Fellow in what was the Information Systems Department at the London School of Economics since 1994 and, with Jim Backhouse, has developed the current range of Information System Security courses, with their emphases on social science, management, law and policy.
+He was a Visiting Fellow in what was the Information Systems Department at the London School of Economics and, with Jim Backhouse, has developed the current range of Information System Security courses, with their emphases on social science, management, law and policy.

 As a consultant he is a well-established expert on computer security advising stock exchanges, large companies and insurance companies on systems risk.